Syllabus

 L'Oreal Code of Ethics"

 Research presentation: Only one student is allowed to choose any given topic.
 Students will be able to choose their presentation topic, on a “first come, first serve basis”.
 This means a student may “reserve” a topic for their presentation by emailing it to me.
-On Friday, March 24, 2023 each student will give a 15 minute PowerPoint presentation.
-We’ll meet in Smith Hall, Room #252 from 5:15-9:30PM.
+On Friday, March 22, 2024 each student will give a 15 minute PowerPoint presentation.
+We’ll meet in Smith Hall, Room #252 from 5:15-9:30PM, and have a hybrid zoom call for those who are outside of Cincinnati.

 Topics for consideration -